Unboxed-Software/solana-course/content/movie-review-pt1.md

 ## Program Structure

-Last lesson, we learned about some Rust primitives like Crates and Macros, both of which will be relevant going forward.
-But, last lesson’s program was simple enough that it could be confined to one file - while you can write almost any smart contract program in one file on Solana, it’s much easier to understand and follow if you break it up across a few different ones.
+The last lesson’s program was simple enough that it could be confined to one file.
+Now, while you can write almost any smart contract program in a single file for Solana, it’s much easier to understand and follow if you break it up across a few different ones.

 For this lesson, we will be splitting up this program across 3 different files: